thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do you use PostgreSQL REPL to manage databases in a PostgreSQL cluster?

-In addition to the above command line tools, you can manage the databases inside the default PostgreSQL cluster with SQL and the PostgreSQL REPL.
+In addition to the above command line tools, you can manage the databases inside the default PostgreSQL cluster the PostgreSQL REPL.
+Similar to the Node.js REPL, the PostgreSQL REPL is where you can play around and experiment with new database concepts.

+The PostgreSQL REPL accepts both REPL commands and SQL commands.
+You can tell the difference between the two because REPL commands start with a backslash `\`.
+In a moment, you'll see some examples of each.

-Before you get started, download and install some configuration for the `psql` command.
+Before you get started with the PostgreSQL REPL, download and install some configuration for it by running the following command.

 ```shell
 curl -fsSL https://git.io/voVWg | sh